globalbiodata/inventory_2022/src/README.md

 `check_urls.py` checks each extracted URL by submitting a request.
 The status of the request (either a status code or the returned error message if an exception occurs) is recorded in a new column labeled extracted_url_status.

+The number of attempts to request the URL can be modified with the `-n|--num-tries` flag, and the time between attempts (in ms) can be adjusted with the `-w|--wait` flag.

+Additionally, for URLs that return a 200 status, various APIs are queried attempting to obtain the geolocation of the IP address which responded to the request.
+From this, the country and lat, lon coordinates are recorded.

 Then, each URL is submitted to [Internet Archive WaybackMachine](https://archive.org/help/wayback_api.php) to see if there exists an archived snapshot of the given URL.
 If so, this is marked as the checked URL.

 Since this process can take quite a while, it is implemented to allow for asynchronous parallelization.
 Each core supplied can submit a request at the same time, and as soon as one core finishes, it submits another.
 By default all available cores are used, but the desired number of cores can be specified with the `-c|--cores` flag.